newjersey/navigator.business.nj.gov/content/src/fundings/premier-lender-program.md

 county:
   - All
 sector: []
+openDate: ""
+dueDate: ""
 ---

-The Premier Lender Program provides New Jersey-based businesses and not-for-profit organizations loan participation and guarantees that can help them overcome the financial obstacles to growth and expansion.
+The Premier Lender Program provides New Jersey-based businesses and not-for-profit organizations loan participation and guarantees that can help them overcome the financial obstacles to grow and expand their business.

-**Benefits**: Loan participation of up to $2 million or line of credit guarantees up to $750,000.
+---
+### Eligibility

-**Eligibility**: Businesses and nonprofits that commit to create or retain 1 new full-time job for every $65,000 in NJEDA exposure.
-Application fee of $1,000.
+* Businesses and nonprofits must commit to create or retain 1 new full-time job for every $65,000 in NJEDA exposure.
+There is an application fee of $1,000

+>**Benefits**
+>* Loan participation of up to $2 million or line of credit guarantees up to $750,000